National Center on Sexual Exploitation: MindGeek/Pornhub

 MindGeek, an international corporation that owns and operates sites like Pornhub, found itself the target of a class action lawsuit brought by NCOSE and several other law firms in February 2021.
 The litigation, a federal class action lawsuit, alleges that MindGeek hosted multiple rape videos of child sex trafficking victims and profited from that material while not doing anything to verify the age or consent of the children in the material.
 During the same month (February 2021), the Canadian Parliament began hearings to investigate the allegations against Pornhub.

 WebGroup Czech Republic/XVideos

 The world's most-visited pornography website, XVideos, was prominently included as a part of a class action lawsuit against its parent company, WebGroup Czech Republic, that was filed by the National Center on Sexual Exploitation Law Center and several partnering law firms in March 2021.
 The lawsuit, filed on behalf of Plaintiff Jane Doe, alleges that the company benefited from a sex trafficking venture and distributing child pornography (a.k.a. child sexual abuse material), and also failed to report child sexual abuse material.

 The case was dismissed with prejudice.
 That has been appealed to the Ninth Circuit Court of Appeals.
+On 2 January 2024, that Court partly reversed, partly vacated, and remanded the case, the essence being that the District Court has to properly investigate whether it has jurisdiction over those foreign entities.